AishwaryaCodes/Rapid-Notes-App/README.md

 # Rapid Notes App

-Rapid Notes App is a simple note-taking web application built using JavaScript and HTML.
+Rapid-Notes is a simple note-taking web application built using JavaScript, HTML,Node.js, gRPC and SQLite.
 It allows users to quickly add, edit, and delete notes.
-The app also includes a feature to delete all notes at once with a confirmation prompt.

 ---